B102/Math-Notes/Math 518 Differentiable Manifolds I/README.md

 These notes came from professor Dan Berwick-Evans class.
 Needless to day, he's good!
+We followed Lee's book.

 (10/16/2024) This note only covers the first 10 lectures - (category theory + *some* homotopy stuff).
 Thanks to Andy, now we have a better ToC and fancy styles!\
 (11/14/2024) Lecture 11 of week 6 is now up.
 But Lecture 12 is taking longer than I expected.
 Also wrote something relevant to recent lectures.\